 Anyway, we’ll see what happens in the next instalment of the show.. erm, I mean book.

 Still on SoIaF/GoT, Arya’s brother Robb is an honourable character you’d be proud to name your child after.
 OK, so he’s now deceased.
 But that also means that there is little risk of him turning bad in the rest of the series.
-And even if this does happen (e.g. they discover something bad he did), then you can just say that the name is simply short for Robert.
+And even if this does happen (e.g. they discover something bad he did in the past), then you can just say that the name is simply short for Robert.
 Or, you know, just roll with it.
 Your child is his own person.

-Be extra impressive and read it in Italian (Image: amazon.com)
+Be extra impressive and read it in Italian (Image: amazon)

 Perhaps not the nicest character in Charles Dickens’ Great Expectations, but… pretty name!